 Do all European campsites accept large motorhomes?

-Most campsites do accept American RVs.
+Most campsites do accept motorhomes.
 The number of pitches available to accommodate the size can be limited, particularly at busy times of year.

-The number of stopover sites for RVS has steadily increased in Europe over the years.
+The number of stopover sites for motorhomes has steadily increased in Europe over the years.
 These can be restricted to 48 hours in some areas.